ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### (i) Update

-On receiving a request to update a Gender Type with the input parameters (code, name, lang_code and is_active), the system updates the Gender Type in the Gender Type Database for the code received as per the below steps
+On receiving a request to update a Gender Type with the input parameters (code, name, lang_code and is_active), the system updates the Gender Type in the Gender Type Database for the code received as per the below steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (16) - Mandatory
    * name - character (64) - Mandatory